When getting to grips with ISO standards for the first time, you will notice that they are structured in clauses, a bit like a contract.

 This sub-clause requires you to establish, implement, maintain, and continually improve the management system, including processes needed to achieve the intended outcomes of the management system.

-You must determine the processes needed for the management system and their application throughout the organization.
+You must determine the processes needed for the management system and their application throughout the organisation.
 So effectively you must identify those processes needed to ensure that the management system actually does what you intend it to do.

 Obviously, the specifics of those processes will dependent upon the management system concerned.